On super Pl\"{u}cker embedding and cluster algebras: Super Pl u cker embedding. General case: -planes in -space

 \subsection{Super Pl\"{u}cker relations for essential super Pl\"{u}cker coordinates}

-We want now to find relations for the essential super Pl\"{u}cker coordinates that specify the image of $G_{r|s}(V)$ in $\pfin$ and also the image of $G_{r}(V)$ in $\pess$.
+We want now to find relations (for the essential super Pl\"{u}cker coordinates) that specify the image of $G_{r|s}(V)$ in $\pfin$ and the image of $G_{r}(V)$ in $\pess$.
 In the latter case, it will be interesting to compare with what we have obtained in Section~\ref{sec.simpl} by the algebraic method.
-Our strategy will be based on the following simple statement (which we formulate for sets):
+Our strategy is based on the following simple statement about maps.